sonata-nfv/son-mano-framework/README.md

 SONATA's MANO framework is the core of SONATA's service platform and builds a flexible orchestration system.
 It consists of a set of loosely coupled components (micro services) that use a message broker to communicate.
 These components are called MANO plugins and can easily be replaced to customize the orchestration functionalities of the platform.

 The main orchestration functionalities are currently implemented in the [service lifecycle management plugin (SLM)](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management) which receives instantiation requests from the [gatekeeper](https://github.com/sonata-nfv/son-gkeeper) and instructs the [infrastructure adapter](https://github.com/sonata-nfv/son-sp-infrabstract) to deploy a service.
-The SLM is also responsible to create the service and function records in the [repositories](https://github.com/sonata-nfv/son-catalogue-repos) once a service is instantiated.
+The SLM is also responsible to create the service and function records in the [repositories](https://github.com/sonata-nfv/son-catalogue-repos) once a service is instantiated and to inform the [Monitoring Manager](https://github.com/sonata-nfv/son-monitor) which metrics to monitor and on which triggers to send an alarm.

 More details about the service platform's architecture are available on SONATA's website: